PueVDijk/PueVDijk/README.md

 - 🌱 I’m currently studying for Software Developing
 - 👀 I’m interested in coding/making websites
 - ⚡ Fun fact: I really enjoy playing games and watching movies
-- ❄️ I'm a ice speedskater and I skate at IJsbaan Haarlem, you can check stats here: https://www.kennemercup.nl/profile/10207063
+- ❄️ I'm an ice speedskater and I skate at IJsbaan Haarlem, you can check stats here: https://www.kennemercup.nl/profile/10207063

 <!---
 PueVDijk/PueVDijk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.